Viewpoint diversity on campus: A Heterodox Academy & FIRE panel discussion [UPDATED]

 - Samuel Abrams — professor, Sarah Lawrence College

 The event was moderated by FIRE Communications Director Nico Perrino and livestreamed as So to Speak’s first-ever live event recording.
-The podcast recording of the event will be available Oct.
-19. The discussion will also air on C-SPAN at a later date.

 Other topics discussed during the panel included: defining hate speech, getting students to engage with offensive ideas, and the academic tenure process.

 — Heterodox Academy (@HdxAcademy) October 10, 2017